 2. Don't be too proud (or ashamed) to let someone in on your holiday concerns.
 Tell a good friend (see #1) or a good therapist.
 If you have a family member you trust, share with them.
 You may end up with an ally across the dinner table.

 3. Do something nice for yourself immediately before and after the holidays.
 This is a crucial step - and I recommend booking your appointment now, because I can guarantee that plenty of folks are doing this.
-Get yourself a massage, take yourself out to a fancy dinner, buy yourself the holiday gift you want and are sure no one will buy you (with gift receipt, just in case,) or whatever else will make you feel really special.
-The "before" treat is to warm you up to feeling good about yourself and to give you a bit of holiday hope, and the "after" treat is the reward for not stabbing anyone with a candy cane.
+Get yourself a massage, take yourself out to a fancy dinner, buy yourself the holiday gift you want and are sure no one will buy you (with gift receipt, just in case) or whatever else will make you feel really special.
+The "before" present is to remind you that you deserve to be treated well, and to give you a bit of holiday hope, and the "after" treat is the reward for not stabbing anyone with a candy cane.
 Yay!

 4. Consider donating your time and/or money anyway.
 Even if you aren't alone for the holidays and looking for some meaning, find a cause you can contribute to.
 It is important all year long to be aware of who needs help in your community, but this time of year can be especially hard on folks who cannot afford to feed, house, or give gifts to their children, let alone provide them with any kind of holiday cheer.
 Local food banks accept donations, food, and manual help.
 Our little credit union has a "pajama tree" up, where you take one of the ornament cards with a child's gender and age listed on it, and return the card with a pair of appropriate pj's.
 There are so many places that are accepting help - finding somewhere to volunteer this time of year shouldn't be a problem at all.